-Measures in our Supply Chains In addition to aforementioned focus programs for our major risk commodities, we have implemented a Business Partner Code of Conduct (Business Partner CoC), which stipulates binding criteria for responsible action in accordance with ethical and legal standards for our business partners and which was updated in 2023.
+In addition to the aforementioned focus programs for our major risk commodities, we have implemented a Business Partner Code of Conduct (Business Partner CoC), which stipulates binding criteria for responsible action in accordance with ethical and legal standards for our business partners and which was updated in 2023.
 Our aim is to ensure that our business partners and their subcontractors fulfill the same requirements that are binding for us.
-The Business Partner CoC references four critical areas of influence: - Corporate integrity - Human rights and labor standards - Health and safety in the workplace - Environmental protection We expect all our suppliers to comply with the criteria stipulated in our Business Partner Code of Conduct.
-Written declaration of compliance is mandatory for suppliers of the Beiersdorf network with an annual business volume exceeding € 50,000.
-The CoC furthermore contains the requirement to cascade content and principles within their supply chains.
+The Business Partner CoC references four critical areas of influence:

+- Corporate integrity

+- Human rights and labor standards

+- Health and safety in the workplace

+- Environmental protection

+We expect all our business partners to comply with the criteria stipulated in our Business Partner Code of Conduct.
+Written declaration of compliance is mandatory for all business partners of the Beiersdorf network with an annual business volume exceeding \in 50,000.
 We monitor implementation as part of our Responsible Sourcing program.
-To this end, we continuously assign direct suppliers a risk profile.
-Risk profiling is carried out by an external service provider in consideration of multiple data sources regarding country- and industry-specific risk factors as well as learnings from our internal complaint channels and past audits.
+To this end, we continuously assign all direct suppliers to a risk classification.
+Category assignment is carried out by external service providers in consideration of multiple data sources regarding country- and industry-specific risk factors as well as learnings from our internal complaint channels and past audits.
 If necessary, detailed analyses are carried out based on the risks identified.
 Among others, the resulting measures include assessment on international sustainability platforms such as EcoVadis or Sedex, as well as social audits in accordance with the SMETA-4-Pillar principle.
 If applicable, a time-bound corrective action plan is agreed afterwards.
-The results are documented using an internal database.
-Additionally, we take part in collaboration platforms such as AIM PROGRESS to drive industry-wide change together with other companies from the consumer goods sector.
-Further policies in the Download Center on our corporate website describe additional principles and requirements that go beyond our direct business partners.
-Corporate Social Responsibility beyond the Supply Chain In addition, we champion a more inclusive society.
+The results are documented using an internal database that contains our global business partners.
+Additionally, we take part in collaboration platforms such as AIM PROGRESS in order to drive industry-wide change together with other companies from the consumer goods sector.

+Corporate social responsibility beyond the supply chain

+In addition, we pursue the vision of an inclusive society.
 Accordingly, we focus our engagement beyond the supply chain particularly on people affected by social inequality, exclusion and isolation.
-We support locally relevant initiatives that aim to strengthen individual health, enable better social connections and foster more equitable societies.
+We support locally relevant initiatives that aim to strengthen and promote the physical and mental health, sense of belonging and participation of all members of society.
+This way, we want to contribute to social cohesion.

 Our commitment takes place both at the corporate level and at the level of our individual brands.
-Globally, the focus of our corporate commitment is on empowering women and girls as well as humanitarian aid.
-The commitment of individual brands also provides targeted support in areas that match the respective brand identity and brand expertise and is geared to the social needs and concerns of local communities.
+Globally, the focus of our corporate commitment is on empowering women and girls as well as disaster relief.
+The commitment of individual brands also provides targeted support in areas that match the respective brand identity and brand expertise and is geared to the social needs and concerns of local people.